 Without the benefit of a crystal ball, it’s impossible to determine exactly how much one person will need to meet their individual retirement needs.
-We often hear that we’re living much longer so the amount we retire on must last a longer distance.
+We often hear that we’re living much longer, so the amount we retire on must last longer.
 However, what about the value of your retirement funds?
-How will inflation impact on your savings, particularly if you’re still being highly conservative and holding a large portion of your portfolio in cash waiting for the economy to “settle down”?
+How will inflation impact your savings, particularly if you’re still being highly conservative and holding a large portion of your portfolio in cash waiting for the economy to “settle down”?

 One hundred dollars spent in 1994 grew to $170 in 2014.
 On first glance that doesn’t seem as astounding BUT when you realise that the increase over that time was 70%, you might be a bit more concerned.
 Over the 20 year period this averages out to just 2.7% per year, which doesn’t sound too bad and is within the RBA’s target – but let’s go back to your retirement fund investments.

 Every investment must meet your own individual needs, now and into the future.
-If you would like to learn more about how to manage inflation in your retirement, speak to us.
-I’m sorry we don’t have a crystal ball, but we do have a good understanding of how all this works!
+If you would like to learn more about how to manage inflation in your retirement, speak to your financial advisor.
+They may not have a crystal ball, but they do have a good understanding of how all this works!

 General Advice Disclaimer